Social Media & Smartphone Addiction

 Zsido and their colleagues recruited 499 people between 18-60 years of age to answer a survey that assessed their social anxiety, smartphone and social media addiction, and cognitive emotion regulation.

-Cognitive emotion regulation is a complicated term that simply refers to the thoughts that someone has after experiencing a negative event, like having a friend cancel plans or making a mistake at work.
+*Cognitive emotion regulation refers to the thoughts that someone has after experiencing a negative event, like having a friend cancel plans or making a mistake at work.

-The results showed that these unhealthy thoughts were key factors in developing problematic smartphone and social media use, with catastrophizing having the greatest influence.
-Rumination and self-blame had a strong effect too, but blaming others was a less important predictor.
+Their results showed that unhealthy thoughts were key factors in developing problematic smartphone and social media use.

 Can Social Anxiety Cause Social Media and Smartphone Addiction?

-Several studies have demonstrated that people who experience severe social anxiety would prefer to communicate virtually rather than face-to-face, which makes sense.
-The ability to text or message others online can provide socially anxious people with a sense of control, maybe even liberation.
+Several studies have demonstrated that people who experience severe social anxiety would prefer to communicate virtually rather than face-to-face.
+The ability to text or message others online can provide socially anxious people with a sense of control.
 Unfortunately, this preference for communicating through devices could lead to problematic smartphone use.

-Zsido and their fellow researchers also found that social anxiety was associated with higher social media use, which in turn was associated with problematic smartphone use since most people use their phones to access social media.
+The study found that social anxiety was associated with higher social media use, which in turn was associated with problematic smartphone use since most people use their phones to access social media

-When we’re dealing with an overwhelming experience or emotion, we can reach for our phones unconsciously, craving the comfort or reassurance that it can provide.
+When we’re dealing with an overwhelming experience or emotion, we can reach for our phones unconsciously, craving comfort or reassurance.
 In these moments, our phones act as a crutch.
-For some, especially those who experience high social anxiety or who are prone to catastrophizing, blaming themselves, or ruminating, this can snowball into symptoms of addiction.

-From the research done so far, it looks like problematic smartphone and social media use is a symptom of a much larger issue.
+Research so far suggests problematic smartphone and social media use is a symptom of a larger issue.
 The good news is that it can be alleviated with the right support.

 Study Objective & Methods